Karelo-Finnish Laika

-The Karelo-Finnish Laika is a breed of spitz-type dog from the Karelia area of Russia.
+The Karelo-Finnish Laika is a breed of spitz-type dog from Karelia.

 History

 Prior to the early 20th century, the Finnish Spitz and the Karelo-Finnish Laika were considered one breed and were common across the Karelia region of eastern Finland and north-western Russia.
-The events of the Russian Revolution, the Russian Civil War and the Winter War saw large parts of Karelia ceded to Soviet Russia and much bitterness on both sides of the border, Russian advocates of the breed slightly altered the breed by way of selective breeding and renamed the dogs on their side of the border the Karelo-Finnish Laika.
+The events of the Russian Revolution, the Russian Civil War and the Winter War saw large parts of Karelia occupied by Soviet Russia and much bitterness on both sides of the border, Russian advocates of the breed slightly altered the breed by way of selective breeding and renamed the dogs on their side of the border the Karelo-Finnish Laika.
 In the 1950s, Russian breeders imported 2 male and 1 female Finnish Spitz dogs and crossed them with the red-coated spitzes found in southern Karelia - the Olonets Laika and the Karelian Laika.
 These dogs had a conformation very similar to the Finnish Spitz and proved good at hunting.
 Later, other Russian breeders would import Finnish Spitzes for further crossings.
 The offspring fell into two classes - hunters would be rebred for hunting, and the non-hunters would be kept for show dogs.
 Whilst a popular breed of hunting dog in its home region, it is virtually unknown to the outside world and is not recognised as an independent breed by any kennel club.